knockout/knockout/documentation/binding-context.md

     This refers to the binding context object at the parent level.
 This is different from `$parent`, which refers to the *data* (not binding context) at the parent level.
 This is useful, for example, if you need to access the index value of an outer `foreach` item from an inner context (usage: `$parentContext.$index`).
 This is undefined in the root context.

+* `$rawData`

+    This is the raw view model value in the current context.
+Usually this will be the same as `$data`, but if the view model provided to Knockout is wrapped in an observable, `$data` will be the unwrapped view model, and `$rawData` will be the observable itself.

 The following special variables are also available in bindings, but are not part of the binding context object:

 * `$context`